backand/docs/docs/getting_started/objects.md

 ###One-to-Many Relationship

-One-to-many relationship between tables are specified using relationship fields.
+One-to-many relationship between objects are specified using relationship fields.
 A relationship field will generate the appropriate foreign-key relationship fields in the corresponding relation objects.

-Say, for example, that we have a one to many relationship between tables R and S. This means that for each row in R, there are many potentially corresponding rows in S.
+Say, for example, that we have a one to many relationship between objects R and S. This means that for each row in R, there are many potentially corresponding rows in S.

 In the 'many' side of the relationship (object S), we specify that each row relates to one row in the other object R by providing an object field link: